cs-uob/COMS20012/docs/labs/Lab2.md

 ## Q6 – compare the results of nslookup on the Host terminal and the content of the corresponding DNS response message as captured by Wireshark.

 Then launch Firefox browser on the Host to force the generation of http requests &responses and tcp segments.
 Note that ARPs messages are dynamically generated on a regular basis.
-Wireshark should display frames/packets with protocols, such as, ARP, DNS, TCP, HTTP, etc. Wait a second or two and then close the browser.
+Wireshark should display frames/packets with protocols, such as, ARP, DNS, TCP, HTTP, etc. Did you get similar [traffic](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/Selection_003.png)?

+Wait a second or two and then close the browser.
 Stop capturing packets by clicking on the stop icon (see above) or select Capture > Stop from the top bar menu.
 Save the captured packets in a file: select File > Save As > enter a name, say, Lab_Capture_Lastnames.pcap, navigate where you want to save the file, and click Save.

 Check http://www.ascii-code.com/, that is, the ASCII table:
 Provide the binary representation of the character A (letter), the character 3 (number) and the no-displayable character \r (carriage return).